Nevesinje: Economy

-The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2018):
+The following table gives a preview of the total number of registered people employed in professional fields per their core activity (as of 2018):

 Transport

-Nevesinje's bus station offers daily buses to Podgorica, Nikšić and Danilovgrad in Montenegro via the towns Gacko, Bileća and Trebinje within Bosnia and Herzegovina.
-Local buses link the town with nearby larger metropolitan city of Mostar, the common destination of commutes.
+Nevesinje's bus station offers daily buses to Podgorica, Nikšić and Danilovgrad in Montenegro via the towns of Gacko, Bileća and Trebinje within Bosnia and Herzegovina.
+Local buses link the town with the nearby larger metropolitan city of Mostar, a common destination for commuters.
 The bus station also offers direct routes to major transportation hubs of Dubrovnik in Croatia and Belgrade in Serbia.